 A balanced diet includes at least five daily portions of fruit and vegetables; three daily portions of starchy foods such as bread, pasta, cereals or rice – preferably whole grain versions; two to three daily portions of protein such as lean meat and poultry, fish, eggs and pulses; and three daily portions of dairy foods such as milk, yoghurt or cheese - best low-fat products.

 Try to eat two portions of fish a week, making one an oily fish such as salmon, trout, sardines or mackerel.
 Oily fish contain omega-3 fatty acids, such as EPA and DHA.
 The recommended daily intake for omega-3 fatty acids for adults is 250mg of DHA and EPA, whilst pregnant and nursing women are recommended to take an additional amount of 200mg of DHA daily (which could be obtained also e.g. via a pregnancy supplement).
-Maternal intake of omega-3 DHA contributes to the normal development of the brain and the eyes of the fetus and the breastfed infant.
+Maternal intake of omega-3 DHA contributes to the normal development of the brain and the eyes of the foetus and the breastfed infant.